kirontoo/rxkiro/README.md

 ```

 - `AUTH_TOKEN` is the twitch auth token.
 You can grab one with this [link](https://twitchapps)
-- `BOT_NAME` is the username of your twitch account.
+- `BOT_NAME` is the username of your twitch account that you want to log in as
 - `STREAMER` is the channel name/streamer you want to connect the bot to
 - `DB_API_URL` is the supabase rest api url
 - `DB_TOKEN` is the supabase api token